Single-shot laser-pulse-induced magnetization reversal in CoFeB/MgO-based magnetic tunnel junctions

 Figure~\ref{fig2}(a) shows MOKE images obtained after laser pulse irradiation with a pulse duration of 50~fs for samples with a Ru capping layer thickness ($t_\mathrm{Ru}$) of 5.0~nm and $t_\text{MgO} = 1.3$~nm, initially in both the P (blue) and AP (red) states.
 While no AP-to-P switching is observed, clear P-to-AP switching is observed.
 We confirm that P-to-AP switching also occurs in a sample with $t_\text{MgO} = 2.0$~nm as shown in Fig. \ref{fig2}(b).

-For quantitative comparison, we extract the threshold fluences for P-to-AP switching ($F_{\text{P}}$) and multidomain formation ($F_{\text{MD}}$) by fitting the domain area as a function of laser pulse energy, as described in the Supplementary Material of Ref.\cite{igarashi2024influence}.
+For quantitative comparison, we extract the threshold incident fluences for P-to-AP switching ($F_{\text{P}}$) and multidomain formation ($F_{\text{MD}}$) by fitting the domain area as a function of laser pulse energy, as described in the Supplementary Material of Ref.\cite{igarashi2024influence}.
 Figures \ref{fig3}(a) and (b) summarize the threshold fluences as a function of $t_\text{cap}$ for $t_\text{MgO} =$ 1.3 and 2.0 nm, respectively.
-As shown in figures, the trends are essentially independent of MgO thickness.
+As shown in Figs. \ref{fig3}(a) and \ref{fig3}(b), the trends are essentially independent of MgO thickness.
 For P-to-AP switching, $F_\text{P}$ remains nearly constant with varying capping layer thickness, whereas $F_\text{MD}$ increases with $t_\text{cap}$.
+Notably, P-to-AP switching is observed only when $t_{\text{Ru}} \geq 2.0$ nm.
 Unlike previous studies on Co/Pt-based spin valves\cite{igarashi2023optically, igarashi2024influence}, AP-to-P switching is not observed in these MTJ stacks.

 Since the only structural difference between the samples is the Ru capping thickness, we infer that laser-induced heating of the ferromagnetic layers in MTJ stacks plays a key role, similar to findings reported in Ref.\cite{ishibashi2025single}.
 To test this hypothesis, we performed the same experiment using Pt capping, which has comparable refractive indices to Ru.
-The results obtained with Pt capping are shown as open symbols in Fig.\ref{fig3} (a).
+The results obtained with Pt capping are shown as open symbols in Fig. \ref{fig3}(a).
 As expected, $F_\text{P}$ with Pt capping is nearly identical to that with Ru capping.
 The $F_\text{MD}$ values with Pt capping also follow the same trend as those with Ru.